tkachyshyn/map/README.md

 ![](pictures/pointers.png)

-Also there is another one with circles that show how fat the locations
+Also there is another one with circles that show how far the locations
 are:

 ![](pictures/circles.png)